 On Monday, Garcia Zarate's trial began.
 He's pleaded not guilty to the charges of second-degree murder— his defense attorneys say the shooting wasn't intentional.
 The case is being treated like any other murder trial, prosecutors say.
 But because Steinle's death has become so politicized, the trial has become part of a larger national debate surrounding immigration policies and whether they have links to violent crimes.
 Anti-immigration folks argue that because San Francisco was a sanctuary city, it let go of a violent criminal who went on to kill a young, innocent woman.

 But there's a problem with that narrative, too.
 Despite proclamations that he was a dangerous felon, Garcia Zarate didn’t actually have a violent criminal past, according to NBC Bay Area.
-His record includes three felonies because he kept re-entering illegally, and four drug-related convictions — the latest of which took place in 1996, a full 19 years before Steinle's death.
+The man, who had a second-grade education and barely spoke English, had a record including three felonies because he kept re-entering illegally, and four drug-related convictions — the latest of which took place in 1996, a full 19 years before Steinle's death.
 He was never charged with a gun offense or violent crime.

 The last time Garcia Zarate tried to enter the U.S. illegally was in September 2009.
 He was caught, and spent more than five years behind bars.
 When he was released in March 2015, he was set to be deported.
 Instead, in an unusual move the Department of Justice decided to send him to San Francisco where there was an outstanding warrant for Garcia Zarate for buying $20 worth of marijuana.
 But his case was dismissed, and because San Francisco is a sanctuary city, it made no sense to send Garcia Zarate back to federal custody to be deported.
 He was freed just two months before Steinle died.